 FiOS Digital Voice uses an IP (Internet protocol)-based network of its own for calling and feature delivery, engaging the regular phone network only when a FiOS Digital Voice customer needs to call a user who's on the traditional network - or vice versa.
 Otherwise, it's a completely new system that leverages the features of IP-based call control and will be able to leverage the many features and innovations that will be devised in the future.
 IP is a data format used by the Internet but actually represents a universal format that allows integration between IP-enabled systems, hardware and software.

 Today, when callers using a traditional phone network pick up the phone to make a call, they activate a dedicated circuit into the public phone system and then dial a number to give a computerized switching system instruction about whom to call.
 The switching system then uses a data link to set up and deliver the call over Verizon's or another carrier's circuit-switched network.

 Before FiOS Digital Voice, a call made on a FiOS line was processed almost the same way.
 The only difference was that the link from the customer to the switching central office was carried over the FiOS fiber.

-FiOS Digital Voice changes all that.
+Fios by Verizon changes all that.

 Right at the home, in the Optical Network Terminal, or ONT, that provides FiOS services in the home, the call is created using a Session Initiation Protocol (SIP) process built into the ONT.
 In IP talk, a "session" is an activity using IP language and signals the IP network that a phone call is being made.